-- The root is either a leaf or has at least two children. - Each internal node, except for the root, has between $\lfloor m/2 \rfloor$ and m children. - All leaves are at the same level in the tree, so the tree is always height balanced.
+- The root is either a leaf or has at least two children. - Each internal node, except for the root, has between $\lceil m/2 \rceil$ and m children. - All leaves are at the same level in the tree, so the tree is always height balanced.